Hooray, we’re slowly moving towards a post-pandemic world now!

 The card which offers the highest cashback would be UOB One Card.

-A highly popular card due to its quarterly cashbacks, the UOB One card offers an attractive rate of up to 6% rebate on Singapore Power (SP) utilities bills, if one were to qualify for the quarterly cash rebates.
+A highly popular card due to its quarterly cashback, the UOB One card offers an attractive rate of up to 4.33% rebate on Singapore Power (SP) utility bills if one were to qualify for the quarterly cash rebates.

-As the UOB One Card offers quarterly rebates based on how much you spend, to get the maximum 5% cashback, there is a minimum spending of $2,000.
+As the UOB One Card offers quarterly rebates based on how much you spend, to get the maximum 5% cashback, there is a minimum spending of S$2,000.

 This is definitely the BEST CARD out there if you’re paying for SP bills.

-Note: This cash rebate is excluded for payments made via AXS.
+Note: This cash rebate is excluded from payments made via AXS.